 Gristedes' growth from a local store to a significant supermarket chain mirrors New York City's broader commercial development, showcasing trends in growth and modernization.
 For over a century, it has been a vital part of the city's everyday life, significantly contributing to the local economy and fulfilling the daily needs of New York City's residents.

-1891: The George Batten Company, founded in 1891, began as a modest advertising business in New York City and evolved into a significant force in the industry.
-Starting in a small room at 38 Park Row, George Batten and Margaret Hopkins laid the foundation for what would later merge into the globally recognized agency BBDO.
-The company's commitment to high standards and ethical practices helped shape the advertising profession's reputation.
+1891: The George Batten Company began in New York City as a modest advertising business in a small room at 38 Park Row.
+Founded by George Batten and Margaret Hopkins, it set the foundation for what would evolve into the globally recognized agency BBDO.
+The company's dedication to high standards and ethical practices significantly shaped the advertising profession's reputation.

 1892: The Washington Square Arch was originally a temporary wooden structure erected for the centennial celebration of George Washington's inauguration in 1889.
 It was designed by McKim, Mead, and White.
 Its success led to the creation of a permanent marble version to commemorate the first President's 100th anniversary.